Frequently Asked Questions

 Advanced Placement (AP), CLEP, and International Baccalaureate (IB) credits that are acceptable to your undergraduate college may be used to satisfy the prerequisites.
 AP, CLEP, and IB credits must be documented on an official transcript.

-If you are a non-legal resident of Washington, you must demonstrate ties to Washington by meeting 3 of these 4 requirements:
+If you do not meet a “resident student” of Washington definition, you must demonstrate ties to Washington by meeting three of these four requirements:

 - Born in Washington